Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Scrollbars & tooltips dark theme/Readme.md

 <p>To install userChrome.js you have to do a few more steps than just copying it to your <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars/blob/master/Scrollbars%20&%20tooltips%20dark%20theme/Readme.md#the-chrome-folder">the chrome folder</a>.
 The reason for this is that Firefox doesn't allow userChrome.js by default, so we have to apply certain modifications so that it allows it.</p>

 <p>First, copy the contents of the "Root" folder found here to <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars/blob/master/Scrollbars%20&%20tooltips%20dark%20theme/Readme.md#the-root-folder">Firefox root folder</a>.
 These contents include the <b>config.js</b>, <b>userChromeJS.js</b> and the <b>config-prefs.js</b> file inside the "defaults/pref" folders (You have to keep this path structure when moving the files to <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars/blob/master/Scrollbars%20&%20tooltips%20dark%20theme/Readme.md#the-root-folder">Firefox root folder</a>).</p>
+<p><strong>NOTE: When using a mac, the <a href="https://github.com/snwflake/Firefox-57-full-dark-theme-with-scrollbars/blob/master/Scrollbars%20%26%20tooltips%20dark%20theme/Root/userChromeJS.js">userChromeJS.js</a> should be placed inside
+<pre>/Applications/Firefox.app/Contents/MacOS/</pre> (same folder as the binary).
+Otherwise it won't load on startup.</strong></p>

-<p>Once you have done this, all you have to do is open the <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars/blob/master/Scrollbars%20&%20tooltips%20dark%20theme/Readme.md#the-chrome-folder">the chrome folder</a> inside your profile folder (If you don't know where that is you can find an explanation on the section below) and place the contents that are inside the "profile" folder here in there.
+<p>Once you have done this, all you have to do is open the <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars/blob/master/Scrollbars%20&%20tooltips%20dark%20theme/Readme.md#the-chrome-folder">chrome folder</a> inside your profile folder (If you don't know where that is you can find an explanation on the section below) and place the contents that are inside the "profile" folder here in there.
 This is the same folder where you would place userchrome.css and usercontent.css.</p>

 <h4>If you have an OS that draws checkboxes and radio buttons dark already, do NOT copy the "checkboxes.uc.js" file into your profile folder, or it will turn them white.
 Only place this file in your profile folder if your OS draws them whiteish (like windows when you don't use a custom theme).</h4>